Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 #### Output Window Size (Number of Samples)

 Specifies the number of samples in the output frame.
 The value must be in the range of 8 to 1024 and the default value is 32.
-Note that for SSR values greater than one, this value is to sum of the sizes of all the outputs.
+Note that for SSR values greater than one, this value is the sum of the sizes of all the outputs.

 <div class="noteBox">
 To increase output throughput, you should increase the Output Window Size.